What do industry researchers do, anyway? Part 2 -- What do they do when they are not publishing

 Why don’t industry researchers publish as much?

 This is a perfect example where the Anna Karenina principle is at play.
-Simply put, all published papers are alike, each unpublished paper is unpublishable in its own way.
-More specifically, for (industry) researchers to publish papers, a number of factors need to be satisfied to a reasonable degree to allow for the paper-writing work to take place – which is often harder to simultaneously satisfy in industry labs.
-A few key factors, in my mind, include: interest, incentive, team priorities, and time.
+Simply put, all published papers are alike, each unpublished work is unpublishable in its own way.
+More specifically, for (industry) researchers to publish papers, a number of factors need to be satisfied simultaneously to a reasonable degree to allow for the paper-writing work to take place – which is often harder to achieve in industry labs.
+A few of the key factors, in my mind, include: interest, incentive, team priorities, and time.

 Interest is an important factor that is intrinsic to each researcher.
 I believe interest in research is of paramount importance, because most of the time research projects are not smooth sailing – this is true even for some of my own work that went really smoothly from ideation to fruition.
 There will be research challenges that are much harder for the uninterested mind to comprehend and solve; for industry researchers, even if the research challenge itself is interesting and exciting, there are usually more hoops to jump through (e.g., dataset permissions/release review, various legal/business/budget/publicity approvals, to name a few) that will take the lead researchers some inner-drive to overcome.